Beauden Barrett pays tribute to 'Grandad Ted', to be farewelled today

 The 78-year-old died on Sunday surrounded by family members and wife Mary, who he had been married to for 57 years.

-Late last night, the eldest of the All Blacks trio - Beauden - shared a touching photo of he and wife Hannah on their wedding day; flanked by Ted and Mary Barrett.
+Late last night, the eldest of the All Blacks trio - Beauden - shared a touching photo of himself and wife Hannah on their wedding day; flanked by Ted and Mary Barrett.

 Hannah has her arm around a smiling Barrett senior, who sports a smart black suit and tie and a soft smile.

-Today's Mass will be held at St Joseph's Catholic Church on Powderham Street before a private burial at the Rāhotu Cemetery this afternoon.
+Today's Mass will be held at St Joseph's Catholic Church on Powderham St before a private burial at the Rāhotu Cemetery this afternoon.

 "Loving father of Phillip and Fiona, Christine, Kevin and Robyn, Tommy (deceased), Leonie and Peter, Kathryn and Jacob.